kaimitai/FaxIScripts/docs/doc.md

 The scripting layer of Faxanadu consists of text-strings, shop data and code.
 The shop data and code live together in one section, whereas the strings live in a different section.

 A sprite in Faxanadu - an NPC or an item - can call script code.
-For certain events, like pickup up items and dying, the index of the script it triggers is hard coded in the game's logic.
+For certain events, like picking up items, dying, trying to open a door with a key and such - the index of the script it triggers is hard coded in the game's logic.
 For NPCs the sprite data defines which script will be called when you interact with it.

 The script code is one contiguos blob of data, and just before the script data begins there is a so called pointer table - with 152 entries - which tells the game where in the script code the entrypoint for the scripts are.

-Sprites (NPCs), as well as certain events in Faxanadu, will trigger a script.
-The script ID corresponds to one of the 152 entrypoints in the scrip code.

 Too see, or edit, which script is connected with a certain NPC in the game, you can use [Echoes of Eolis](https://github.com/kaimitai/faxedit/) - a graphical editor which will let you edit other data portions than the script layer.